How to Make a Christmas Pillow from A Dishtowel

 Making the Christmas Pillow

-STEP 1: Iron the dishtowel to remove any wrinkles.
+STEP 1: Iron the dish towel to remove any wrinkles.

 STEP 2: Measure the width and length of the “design” or “sign”.

-In this case, since the design was so close to the bottom of the dishtowel (about 1 1/2 inches), I used a seam ripper to take out the hem.
-This gave me an extra 1 1/4 inches for a total length of 18 inches with the design centered from top to bottom; since I had an 18-inch pillow form on hand, this was perfect.
+This gave me an extra 1 1/4 inches for a total length of 18 inches with the design centered from top to bottom; since I had an 18–inch pillow form on hand, this was perfect.

-NOTE: Also, remove the hem from the top of the dishtowel (You’ll see why in a minute.)
+NOTE: Also, remove the hem from the top of the dish towel (You’ll see why in a minute.)

 STEP 3: Fold the dish towel in half lengthwise to determine the center and mark with a pencil on the wrong side.